Skip to content

 Demos

-There are several demos available in the demo\ folder, as Jupyter notebooks.
-To run them, you need to install their dependencies first.
-This can be done from the root of the repository with:
+There are several demos available in the demo/ folder, as Jupyter notebooks.
+To run them, you need to install their dependencies first if you created the environment manually; otherwise they have already been installed for you.
+To install them manually. run:

 $ poetry install --with demo